 In contrast, the kids who struggle, who don’t have the same advantages, are statistically much more likely to vote for the other party.

 George F. Will

 It can’t be a coincidence.
 I think it all goes back to the George F. Will essay I discussed, accusing colleges of being too liberal.
 There appears to be a narrative among the extreme right that if higher education is weakened, there will be fewer liberals in the country.
 So they are comfortable weakening our nation, and giving our children a diminished future, if it insures ideological conformity.

 Which sounds a bit like, “No kid of mine is gonna be smarter than me.”

 Or maybe, “Everyone supports freedom of expression, right up until someone disagrees with him.”

-Ideas in this post are incorporated into my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from the University of Louisiana Press and Amazon.
+Ideas in this post are incorporated into my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from Amazon.

 ‘Feet in Chains’ courtesy of George Hodan on PublicDomainPictures.